danfuzz/samizdat/doc/library-guide/Io0.md

 This function is a thin veneer over the standard Posix call `getcwd()`.

-#### `fileExists(path) <> logic`

-Returns `path` if it corresponds to an already-existing regular file.
-Returns void if not a regular file.

-This returns void if the file doesn't exist at all, or if it exists but is either a directory or a "special" file.

 #### `fileType(path) <> string | void`

 Returns the type of the file whose `path` is as given.
 If the file doesn't